bug-vt/simple_tcp/cca_evaluation.md

-# CS 4254 project 3: CP3 CCA Evaluation
+# CS 4254 project 3 CP3: CCA Evaluation
+Team members: Bug Lee, Maria Pereira
+Last updated: December 9, 2022

 ## 1. Motivation
 In CP2, we implemented a reliable transport protocol with a fixed window size.
 However, we have observed a few drawbacks to fixing the window size: